 - Ta Phrom

 Visiting these temples was the best part of my holiday.
-The entrance fee to a one-day visit of the temples is $20 (900 php).
+The entrance fee to a one-day visit to the temples is $20 (900 PHP).

-*For a more details visit: The Kingdom of Wonder- Cambodia
+*For more details visit: The Kingdom of Wonder- Cambodia

 June 1, 2016: Arrival and stroll around our hotel area

-From Siem Reap City, we again rode a bus to Siem Reap- Thailand Border, after that we hired a Tuktuk going to the train station at Aranyaprathet, Thailand.
-We experienced open train ride for 8 hours going to Bangkok, Thailand.
+From Siem Reap City, we again rode a bus to Siem Reap- Thailand Border, after that, we hired a Tuktuk to go to the train station at Aranyaprathet, Thailand.
+We experienced an open train ride for 8 hours to Bangkok, Thailand.

 We stayed at The Mix Bangkok boutique hotel for 2 nights.
-We booked our accommodation on this hotel before our trip.
+We booked our accommodation at this hotel before our trip.